oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 ## Task 2: Start a Minikube Tunnel

 Before you start a transaction, you must start a Minikube tunnel.
+You can skip this task if you had started a tunnel earlier while running a lab.

 1. Run the following command in a new terminal to start a tunnel.
 Keep this terminal window open.